AndreyGeonya/img-bfs/README.md

 ## Example

-We have image with 3 markers:
+We have an image with 3 markers:

 <img src="https://raw.githubusercontent.com/AndreyGeonya/img-bfs/master/examples/markers/markers.jpg" width="440", height="280">

-When user clicks to one of them we add mask on top of it:
+When user clicks to one of them we need to add mask on top of it:

 <img src="https://raw.githubusercontent.com/AndreyGeonya/img-bfs/master/examples/markers/screenshot.png" width="440", height="280">